Is A Portable Zit Zapper On The Way?

 How The Hand-Held Laser Device Works

 Dr. Islam’s invention emits laser light at a wavelength of 1708 nanometers.
-This is a longer and “milder” wavelength of light than is used in blue light treatments for killing bacteria, red light treatments for shrinking oil glands, or most of the ablative lasers that literally burn away acne-prone tissue.
+This is a longer and “milder” wavelength of light than is used in blue light treatments for killing bacteria2, red light treatments for shrinking oil glands, or most of the ablative lasers that literally burn away acne-prone tissue.

-As Islam and his colleagues reported in the August 2011 edition of Lasers in Surgery and Medicine, the advantage of using this wavelength is that it is absorbed by fat, rather than by hemoglobin or water.
+As Islam and his colleagues reported3 in the August 2011 edition of Lasers in Surgery and Medicine, the advantage of using this wavelength is that it is absorbed by fat, rather than by hemoglobin or water.
 It can reach deeper under the skin to cut off circulation to blemishes, without destroying the protective layer of skin on top of them.
 The topmost layer of skin acts as a natural bandage while tissue is rejuvenated beneath it.

 What is the advantage of this new approach?